 - Data Source - This is the most important factor when deciding a tool.
 Here, we consider where the data currently lies.
 This could be local, on the server, or on the cloud.

 Once the migration is complete, that does not mean our partnership has to be.
-Our approach is to build trust and lasting relationships through adding value and tailoring Google Workspace to your exact needs.
+Our approach is to build trust and lasting relationships by adding value and tailoring Google Workspace to your exact needs.

-So there you have it, a whistle stop tour of all things Migration.
+So there you have it, a whistle-stop tour of all things Migration.
 Keep your eyes peeled for next week’s Cafetiere of Cloud Knowledge.